NYSSB End-of-Year Data Form

 Q: What does it mean when a student is "anticipated" to earn the NYSSB?

-A: Most students will complete all work to meet the criteria to earn the NYSSB by April 30th of their senior year.
-These students are marked "Criteria already met" on the End of Year Data Form before it is submitted by May 5th.
-Students who take one or more Advanced Placement (AP) or International Baccalaureate (IB) exams in the spring of their senior year will not have the scores available by May 5th and therefore are marked as "Anticipated".
+A: Most students will complete all work to meet the criteria to earn the NYSSB by mid-spring of their senior year.
+These students are marked "Criteria already met" on the End of Year Data Form before it is submitted.
+Students who take one or more Advanced Placement (AP) or International Baccalaureate (IB) exams in the spring of their senior year will not have the scores available at the time the form is submitted and therefore are marked as "Anticipated".
 Scores for the AP and IB exams are generally released in July.
 When scores for these exams become available to the school, the Seal Coordinator will amend the End of Year Data Form and resubmit it to NYSED so that the additional Seal(s)/medallion(s) can be sent to the school for distribution to the student(s).
 Although infrequent, it is also possible for students to be "anticipated" if they are retaking the ELA Regents exam in June of their senior year to achieve a score of 80% or better for a point toward criterion 1A.
 By the same token, ELLs who are taking or retaking two Regents exams not in translation (other than the ELA Regents exam) in June of their senior year to achieve a score of 75% or better on both exams toward criterion 1A can be considered "anticipated".
 Whenever a student is anticipated (because they are waiting to take a Regents exam, AP exam, or IB exam, or are waiting for the scores for said exams, the Seal Coordinator should amend the End of Year Data Form when scores become available and resubmit the form to NYSED so that the remaining Seals/medallions can be sent to schools for distribution to students.

-It should be a rare occurrence to mark a student as "anticipated" because they have not completed their Culminating Project Presentation by the April 30th deadline or because the student did not take an approved English or World Language assessment in time to receive their score by April 30th.
-It is the responsibility of the Seal Coordinator to ensure that each student pursuing the NYSSB has a plan to earn all required criteria by April 30th, with the exception of AP, IB, or Regents exams taken in the spring of the senior year.
-Either the Seal Coordinator or the student's advisor (if they are completing a Culminating Project) should make sure that the student remains "on-track" to complete the criteria required to earn the Seal by April 30th.
+It should be a rare occurrence to mark a student as "anticipated" because they have not completed their Culminating Project Presentation or because the student did not take an approved English or World Language assessment (other than AP or IB exams) in time to receive their score.
+It is the responsibility of the Seal Coordinator to ensure that each student pursuing the NYSSB has a plan to earn all required criteria by mid-spring, with the exception of AP, IB, or Regents exams taken in the spring of the senior year.
+Either the Seal Coordinator or the student's advisor (if they are completing a Culminating Project) should make sure that the student remains "on-track" to complete the criteria required to earn the Seal by mid-spring.

 Q: On the End of Year Data Form, there are two columns for English assessments and two columns for World Language assessments.
 How are these columns completed?